Montecasino

-Montecasino is owned by Tsogo Sun.
-Tsogo Sun is a partnership between Southern Sun and Tsogo Investments.
-Tsogo Investments is a black empowerment group and the hotel component of Tsogo Sun's casinos are developed and managed by Southern Sun.
+Montecasino is owned by Joel Martins – a partnership between Southern Sun and Tsogo Investments.
+Tsogo Investments is a Black Economic Empowerment (BEE) group, and the hotel component of Tsogo Sun's casinos are developed and managed by Southern Sun.
 Tsogo Sun holds the casino license for Montecasino.

 Teatro

 The Teatro opened its doors in May 2007.
 The Teatro was constructed at a cost of over R100 million and is one of the 10 largest Lyric theatres in the world.

-The Teatro is currently the largest theatre in South Africa and can sit 1,870 people at full capacity.
+The Teatro is currently the largest theatre in South Africa and can seat 1,870 people at full capacity.
 The Teatro theatre has hosted major musical productions such as the Disney Broadway musical The Lion King in 2007 as well as Joyous Celebration Rewind Recordings.